1. Health Hub

 4) Manage blood pressure and cholesterol

 Your healthcare provider may suggest lifestyle changes like those found in this article.
 They may also recommend regular testing to monitor your blood pressure.
-If you have a family history of high cholesterol, they may ask for blood testing to check lipid and triglyceride levels in your blood.
+If you have a family history of high cholesterol, they may suggest blood testing to check lipid and triglyceride levels in your blood.
 These are two forms of fat that often indicate high cholesterol.

 Educate yourself and your healthcare provider on your family health history.
+You can’t change your genetics, but you can discuss how to keep your heart healthy!
 Being open and honest about your health can help you two work together to prevent scary health complications down the road.

 5) Quit smoking